-My Kinder students joined in on the fairy tale fun by learning how to turn lines and shapes into a castle.
+My Kinder students joined in on the fairy tale fun by learning how to turn lines and shapes into a watercolor castle.
 By combining squares, rectangles, triangle and a few half circles, Kinders created their very own castle.

 You don’t need many supplies; a 12″ x 18″ piece of regular drawing paper, some liquid watercolors and some oil pastels.
 I like to start the drawing with a simple line.
 Children select their favorite color and draw a line across the bottom of the paper, being careful not to touch either side.